Frequently Asked Questions

 How is Crossroads funded?

 Crossroads is funded 100% by the generosity of individual donors from all over America.
-Crossroads is a tax-exempt 501(c)(3), Non-Profit organization and all donations to us are tax-deductible to the fullest extent allowed by law.
-Our existence relies completely on the generosity of others and the grace of God.
+Crossroads is a tax-exempt 501(c)(3), Non-Profit organization and all donations to us are Tax-Deductible to the fullest extent allowed by law.
+We rely completely on the generosity of others and the grace of God.

 Does it cost anything to walk on Crossroads?